-It seems as though the 6XX is basically a rebranded HD 650 for cheaper.
-Sounds like a win win situation to me (no pun intended).
+It seems as though the 6XX is basically a rebranded HD650 for cheaper.
+Sounds like a win-win situation to me.
 I find the HD6XX is crisper by contrast, and it’s more affordable than an HD 650.

-I still love the HD 600, but sadly it’s outclassed here and that’s the honest truth.
+I still love the HD600, but sadly it’s outclassed here and that’s the honest truth.
 The cable and connections are both better on the 6XX as well.
 I’m absolutely loving the length of the 6XX’s cable.
-It’s the perfect size and hasn’t once gotten in my way.
+It’s a perfect size and hasn’t once gotten in my way.

 This headphone would make a fantastic gift for someone because it represents a true foray into better sound at a crazy good price.
-Anyone you introduce this type of product who doesn’t have a clue (no offense to non audiophiles) to is likely to go ape sh**.
-Seriously, I let my girlfriend borrow the HD 600 and an iFi xCAN and she told me she literally didn’t want to leave her room.
+Anyone you introduce this type of product who doesn’t have a clue (no offense to non-audiophiles) to is likely to go ape sh**.
+Seriously, I let a friend borrow the HD 600 and an iFi xCAN and she told me she literally didn’t want to leave her room.
 Like ever.
 Haha.

 Even with that said, there are times when I do prefer an HD600 still.
 It’s a tough call.
 When I’m craving that slightly crisper sound, the 600 delivers mightily.
 It’s just that it can get fatiguing after a much shorter period of time and I’m inclined to want to take it off and put the 6XX back on my melon.